Ronald Acuña Jr. Player Props: Braves vs. Phillies

 Ronald Acuña Jr. At The Plate

-- Acuna has 63 hits and an OBP of .419 to go with a slugging percentage of .576.
-All three of those stats are best among Atlanta hitters this season.
+- Acuna leads Atlanta with 65 hits and an OBP of .419, plus a team-best slugging percentage of .577.

-- Among the qualifying hitters in MLB, he ranks third in batting average, fourth in on-base percentage, and fifth in slugging.
+- Among the qualified hitters in MLB, he ranks third in batting average, fifth in on-base percentage, and fifth in slugging.

-- Looking at the 49 games he has played this year, he's went deep in 11 of them (22.4%), and in 5% of his trips to the dish.

-- Acuna has driven home a run in 19 games this season (38.8%), including more than one RBI in 10.2% of his games and producing three or more of his team's runs on three occasions..
+- Acuna has driven home a run in 19 games this year (38.0%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on three occasions..

-- In 31 of 49 games this year, he has scored, and 12 of those games included multiple runs.
+- In 31 of 50 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.